-Symptom Cause/Remedy The recorder overwrites existing materials when record.
-The record starting-position setting ("REC-Posi") is set to "From Here". → Set "REC-Posi" setting to "From End".
-The recording starts from the end of the disc even when "REC-Posi" is set to "From Here".
+Symptom Cause/Remedy The recorder overwrites existing materials when record. • The record starting-position setting ("REC-Posi") is set to "From Here". → Set "REC-Posi" setting to "From End".
+The recording starts from the end of the disc even when "REC- Posi" is set to "From Here".
 The group recording ("☐: REC") is set to "☐: REC ON".
 (You cannot overwrite tracks when "☐: REC" is set to "☐: REC ON".)
-Set the group recording setting to "☐: REC OFF" (page 53).
-"REC-Posi" (the record-starting point) cannot be set to "From Here". • The group recording ("☐: REC") is set to "☐: REC ON". → Set the group recording setting to "☐: REC OFF" (page 53), and then set "REC-Posi" to "From Here".

-Symptom Cause/Remedy Recording cannot be done correctly.
-Audio sources may not be securely connected. → Disconnect the audio sources once and connect them again (pages 17, 18, 21).
-There is no digital signal from the portable CD player. → When recording digitally from a portable CD player, use the AC power adaptor and disable the anti-skip function (such as ESP) on the CD player (page 21).
+Set the group recording setting to "☐: REC OFF" (page 63).
+"REC-Posi" (the record-starting point) cannot be set to "From Here". • The group recording ("☐: REC") is set to "☐: REC ON". → Set the group recording setting to "☐: REC OFF" (page 63), and then set "REC-Posi" to "From Here".
+Recording cannot be done correctly.
+Audio sources may not be securely connected. → Disconnect the audio sources once and connect them again (pages 23, 29, 31).
+There is no digital signal from the portable CD player. → When recording digitally from a portable CD player, use the AC power adaptor and disable the anti-skip function (such as ESP) on the CD player (page 25).
 The analog recording was made using a connecting cord with an attenuator. → Use a connecting cord without an attenuator.
-Recording level is too small to record (when adjusting the recording level manually). → Pause the recorder and adjust the recording level (page 31).
+Recording level is too small to record (when adjusting the recording level manually). → Pause the recorder and adjust the recording level (page 34).
 The power sources was disconnected or a power outage occurred during recording. → The recording result is not recorded on the disc.
 Make recording again.
-The premastered MD is inserted. → Replace to the recordable MD.
-The remaining recordable time on the disc is 12 seconds or less ("DISC FULL" appears). → Replace the disc.
-Recording stops automatically while recording. • You tried to overwrite a track which is checked out from the computer.
-(Tracks that are checked out from the computer cannot be overwrite.
-The recording stops automatically.) → Check back the checked out track into the computer. → Record from the end of the disc.
-Stereo sound is heard in the headphones/ earphones while recording in monaural.
-This is normal.
-During digital recording, the sound will be stereo in the headphones/earphones, even though the recorded sound is monaural.
-Momentary noise is heard when recording.
-Due to the special digital audio compression technology used in LP4 stereo mode, momentary noise may occur on very rare occasions with certain sound sources. → Record in SP or LP2 mode.
-The lid does not open after recording. • The lid does not open until "TOC Edit" disappears in the display.
+The premastered MD is inserted. → Replace to the recordable time on the disc is 12 seconds or less ("DISC FULL" appears). → Replace the disc.